 Let's schedule a time to discuss your needs.

 I’m a passionate teacher.
-I have always loved educators and the environment where we are always learning.
+I have always loved educators and environments that inspire learning.

 For 9 amazing years I worked at Diagnostic Center, Southern California (part of California Department of Education) which allowed me to develop professional development programs in both Assistive Technology and Universal Design for Learning and assess many very complex students as part of a team.